 In one nationally representative study, "having sex" was defined as including vaginal, anal, or oral sex.
 With that inclusive definition, the researchers found the median age of sexual initiation to be 16 years for both males and females.
 By age 19, 75% of youth have had vaginal, anal, and/or oral sex .

-An analysis of the 2011-2015 NSFG found that among youth age 15-19, 42% of females and 44% of males have had heterosexual vaginal intercourse .
-In 2015, 41% of high school students reported having had sexual intercourse at some point in their lives (30% in New York State), and 30% were currently sexually active (had sexual intercourse at least once in the three months before taking the survey) .
-In New York State, about one-fourth of high school students (28%) were currently sexually active .
-On average, youth in the U.S. first have sexual intercourse at age 17 , and most people (55% females and 55% males) have had penile-vaginal intercourse by age 18 .
+An analysis of the 2015-2017 NSFG found that among youth age 15-19, 42% of females and 38% of males have had heterosexual vaginal intercourse .
+Rates of vaginal intercourse have declined for both females and males since 1988, though since 2006 the rate of intercourse has declined for males and been more stable for females .
+In 2019, 38% of high school students reported having had "sexual intercourse" at some point in their lives (30% in New York State), and 27% were currently sexually active (had sexual intercourse at least once in the three months before taking the survey.
+Note that "sexual intercourse" is not defined in the survey.) .
+Higher percentages of lifetime sexual intercourse are seen among students who identify as bisexual (46%) .
+Asian high school students are less likely to have had intercourse (16%) or be currently sexually active (10%) than are students who are black, Latinx, multiple race, or white .
+In New York State, about one in five high school students (22%) were currently sexually active .
+Most people (55% females and 55% males) have had penile-vaginal intercourse by age 18 .
 Over 80% of adolescent women age 15-21 who report lesbian/bisexual identities or same-sex attractions report having had sex with men .

 Heterosexual Oral Sex